 Lead Special Education Teacher – Teresa Patterson

-JLS – Junior Life Skills – Room 207
+CIP – Community Integration Program – Room 207

 Lead Special Education Teacher – Geoff Corbett

-Our Exceptional Group of Educational Assistants – Chris Embury, Joanne Nichols, Laurie Clarke, Susan Reain, Jo-Anna Star, Chelsea McDowell, Michael Kelly, Alesha Breckenridge, and Jayne Drinkwater.
+Our Exceptional Group of Educational Assistants – Chris Embury, Joanne Nichols, Laurie Clarke, Jo-Anna Star, Jennifer Nilsen, Courteney Menard and Jayne Drinkwater.

 We have found that many students experience test stress as well as being uncertain on how to time manage, support their ideas and critically manage a test situation.
 The following two resources are available in guidance for students to access.
 Please feel free to print and use.
 They have been adapted from College and University Support Centres.
 In addition, courses such as Learning Strategies are critical for learning some of these skills by a trained teacher.

-Individual Education Plans are read by teachers the first week of school and are completed with school staff and available for pick-up at Parent Interview Night in October: Oct.
-25th, 2017.
+Individual Education Plans are read by teachers the first week of school and are completed with school staff and available for pick-up at Parent Interview Night in October: March 28, 2018.
 If they are not picked up then they will be mailed.
-They will be revised second semester by teachers again.
 We encourage your feedback and knowledge of your own/son/daughter’s IEP in order to make it a successful and individualized document.
 Please return the IEP or call with any concerns, questions or changes to the document.

-Individual Placement and Review Committee meetings will take place for grade 8 feeder schools between February and March at the feeder schools.
-IPRC’s for students enrolled at HHS will take place in April and May.
-Paperwork is mailed to families in early March and families arrange a time that suits them best.
-Please email or call if you have any questions.
+Individual Placement and Review Committee meetings are finished for the year Meetings have taken place for grade 8 feeder schools between February and March at the feeder schools.
+Please email or call if you have any questions or if you have missed making your appointment.
 An identification from another board does not follow a student.
 We must refer them to the IPRC in TLDSB, to see if a student meets criteria.
 This process isn’t always necessary, as we can always arrange a meeting with families, Case Conference, to discuss student need, transitioning as well as post-secondary options.

 How does it work?